Hamburg (Germany)

 In 2023, for the first time, the Port handled 1 million cruise passengers within a year.
 On November 12th, the lucky family (parents and their two kids) boarded MSC Euribia at Steinwerder Terminal.
 In 2023, the cruise port was visited by 51 different vessels (1,2+ million passengers), handling a total of 278 ocean ship calls (including 8 first-time) plus 62 riverboat calls.

-For 2024, the Port's schedule listed 268 ship calls ( booked berthings) including 9 maiden/first-time visiting ships (Azamara Onward, Costa Favolosa, Cunard's Queen Anne, Disney Dream (DCL/Disney Cruise Line's debut), Sky Princess, TUI's Mein Schiff 7, Oceania Sirena, Seabourn Quest, Ocean Albatros).
+In 2024, the cruise port handled 268 ship calls, including 9 maiden/first-time visiting ships (Azamara Onward, Costa Favolosa, Cunard's Queen Anne, Disney Dream (DCL/Disney Cruise Line's debut), Sky Princess, TUI's Mein Schiff 7, Oceania Sirena, Seabourn Quest, Ocean Albatros).

 Port Hamburg